iPhone Text Effects: Tips and Tricks

 {{cards-1}}

-Google Fi offers two unlimited plans: the entry-level $50/month Simply Unlimited, and the mid-range $65/month Unlimited Plus.
+Google Fi offers two unlimited plans: the entry-level Simply Unlimited, and the mid-range Unlimited Premium.

-Unlimited Plus is the way to go if you’re looking for an unlimited plan that includes lots of premium data (50GB) and international perks (data in 200+ international destinations, calls from the U.S. to 50+ destinations).
-It also includes an unlimited mobile hotspot allowance, although that data comes out of your overall monthly data allotment.
+Unlimited Premium is the way to go if you’re looking for an unlimited plan that includes lots of premium data (100GB) and international perks (data in 200+ international destinations, calls from the U.S. to 50+ destinations).
+It also includes a 50GB mobile hotspot allowance, although that data comes out of your overall monthly data allotment.

 Google Fi’s Simply Unlimited plan is a more modest —albeit less expensive—offering, with 35GB of monthly premium data, 5GB/month of hotspot data, and unlimited talk, text, and data in Mexico and Canada.